-Eaton is committed to minimizing the environmental impact of our operations and products wherever we do business and to continuously improve in our Environmental, Health and Safety (EHS) performance.
-It is the responsibility of every employee to meet this EHS policy.
+Eaton is committed to minimising the environmental impact of our operations and products wherever we do business and to continuously improve our Environmental, Health and Safety (EHS) performance.
+It is the responsibility of every employee to comply with this EHS policy.

-To that end, Eaton applies a standard group of practices worldwide for energy and water consumption, waste generation, employee safety and more.
+To that end, Eaton applies a number of standard practices worldwide for energy and water consumption, waste generation, employee safety and more.
 We specifically direct our EHS efforts in the following areas:

-We commit to minimize our emissions to air, water and land resulting from our operations.
-Eaton's Senior Leadership Council drives our sustainability strategy, optimizes our resources and ensures that we are focusing on the environmental risks and opportunities that are most important to our customers, investors, communities and employees.
+We are committed to minimising the emissions to air, water and land resulting from our operations.
+Eaton's Senior Leadership Council drives our sustainability strategy, optimises our resources and ensures that we focus on the environmental risks and opportunities that are most important to our customers, investors, communities and employees.
 We establish goals for reducing our environmental impact and measure, review and report our progress to the public.

 Eaton supports collective actions that will lead to the worldwide reduction of greenhouse gas (GHG) emissions to address the risks of climate change.
-Using guidelines established by the Global Reporting Initiative, we set annual targets for reduction of our worldwide energy consumption and carbon emissions.
+Using guidelines established by the Global Reporting Initiative, we set annual targets for reducing our energy consumption and carbon emissions worldwide.
 Progress is audited by a third party and reported to the public.
 Learn more

 Working safely is a condition of employment at Eaton.
 Our goal is to provide a secure and safe work environment for all of our employees, contractors and visitors.
-Eaton commits to meet or exceed regulatory and company requirements consistent with Eaton's policies on Ethics and Compliance.
+Eaton is committed to meeting or exceeding all relevant regulatory and company requirements, in line with our policies on ethics and compliance.
 We work to create a "zero incident safety culture" and to continuously improve our health and safety performance through the implementation of MESH.
-Safety rules apply to all third parties performing activities at Eaton locations including suppliers, contingent workers, contractors, vendors, visitors and all other non-Eaton employees.
+Safety rules apply to all third parties performing activities at any Eaton location, including suppliers, contingent workers, contractors, vendors, visitors and all other non-Eaton employees.
 Learn more

-We commit to meet or exceed regulatory and company requirements consistent with Eaton's Policies on Ethics and Compliance.
+We are committed to meeting or exceeding all relevant regulatory and company requirements in line with Eaton's policies on ethics and compliance.
 We work to create a "zero incident mindset" and to continuously improve our performance through the implementation of MESH.

 Our businesses are committed to creating innovative products and processes that help customers, suppliers and consumers improve their energy efficiency, reduce emissions and protect health and safety.
-We commit to continuous improvement through various programs, including Design for Environment (DfE) and Lifecycle Assessment (LCA), scientific processes that both identify a product's environmental aspects and potential impacts throughout its life cycle.
+We are committed to continuous improvement through various programmes, including Design for Environment (DfE) and Lifecycle Assessment (LCA), two scientific processes that both identify a product's environmental aspects and the potential impacts throughout its life cycle.
 Learn more

 Eaton is committed to stakeholder engagement as a key part of our sustainability efforts.
-Having regular and open dialogue with our employees, investors, customers, suppliers, governments, local communities and others allows us to gain a common understanding of issues that are important and work together to achieve our highest level of environmental and safety performance.
+Having regular and open dialogue with our employees, investors, customers, suppliers, governments, local communities and others allows us to gain a common understanding of issues that are important and to work together to achieve the highest possible levels of environmental and safety performance.
 Learn more

-Eaton recognizes the significance of the supply chain in our own sustainability performance, and strategically engages with suppliers on important issues such as managing emissions, improving safety, and increasing efficiency.
-Our governance processes further ensure our suppliers are held to our same values regarding ethical behavior, compliance, environmental responsibility and footprint reduction.
+Eaton recognises the significance of the supply chain in our own sustainability performance, and strategically engages with suppliers on important issues such as managing emissions, improving safety, and increasing efficiency.
+Our governance processes further ensure that our suppliers are held to the same values regarding ethical behaviour, compliance, environmental responsibility and footprint reduction.
 Learn more

 Increasing the transparency of our EHS performance makes Eaton a stronger, more sustainable company.
-We are committed to measure, review and report our performance to the public in our company Annual Report and Sustainability Report on our Eaton.com web site, and by working with organizations that collect and disseminate EHS and other sustainability data to the public.
+We are committed to measuring, reviewing and reporting our performance to the public in our Annual Report and our Sustainability Report on the Eaton.com website, and by working with organisations that collect and disseminate EHS and other sustainability data to the public.

 We are committed to making power management products and solutions in safe workplaces that are environmentally responsible.
-We participate in — and contribute to — local and government initiatives around the world that improve the quality of life in communities where we live and work.
+We participate in—and contribute to—local and government initiatives around the world that improve the quality of life in the communities where we live and work.
 Learn more

-We commit to raise awareness, encourage involvement and provide appropriate training and education for all employees regarding EHS issues, programs and performance.
+We are committed to raising awareness, encouraging involvement and providing appropriate training and education for all employees regarding EHS issues, programmes and performance.

-Eaton's MESH program provides processes to identify key EHS risks and impacts, develop operational controls, and prepare emergency response and contingency plans.
-Eaton facilities provide planning, equipment and training for on-site incidents and our employees work with local community safety units to prepare for combined response.
+Eaton's MESH programme provides processes to identify key EHS risks and impacts, develop operational controls, and prepare emergency response and contingency plans.
+Eaton facilities provide planning, equipment and training for on-site incidents, and our employees work with local community safety units to prepare for combined responses.

 The Eaton Executive Vice President, EBS and Sustainability is responsible for implementing the EHS policy.
-The Eaton Board of Directors Governance Committee has oversight regarding significant public policy with respect to our relationships with shareholders, employees, customers, competitors, suppliers and the communities in which we operate.
+The Governance Committee of the Eaton Board of Directors has oversight regarding significant public policy with respect to our relationships with shareholders, employees, customers, competitors, suppliers and the communities in which we operate.
 These issues include EHS concerns as outlined in the Eaton EHS policy.